xhzdeng/crpn/README.md

     ./experiments/scripts/train.sh [NET] [MODEL] [DATASET] [ITER_NUM]
     # NET is the network arch to use, only {vgg16} in this implemention
     # MODEL is the pre-trained model you want to use to initial your weights
-    # DATASET points to your dataset, please refer the train.sh file
+    # DATASET points to your dataset, please refer the contents of train.sh
     # IETR_NUM
     ```